Casting Your Vote

 Do I need to apply for vote-by-mail?
 How do I complete my application?

-If you are currently registered on campus at a residence hall and do not plan to update your voter registration to your current residence, you must complete your county application for vote-by-mail to receive your ballot at your current address.
+If you are currently registered to vote and would like to vote by mail, you must complete your county application for vote-by-mail to receive your ballot at your current address.

-The deadline to apply by mail for vote-by-mail is by June 1, 2021.
+The deadline to apply by mail for vote-by-mail is Tuesday October 26, 2021.

 Important note for applying for vote-by-mai: If you wish for your ballot to come to an address other than the one you are registered, be sure to fill out Box 4 on the application.